hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 🧍 Human Explanation (Plain English)
 The internet has no official starting point for meaning.

-Search “apple” → the machine must guess:
+Search “apple,” and the machine must guess:

 fruit